Jobbatical/secrets/README.md

 # To encrypt a file or files.
 secrets seal [<file path>...] [options]

-# To encrypt for a Jobbatical.
+# To decrypt for a Jobbatical.
 chmod +x jobbatical.sh
 ./jobbatical.sh

+# To open-all secrets in Jb4c.
+From root directory of jb4c execute last command written in ./jobbatical.sh
+Example: -> put env flags as in ./jobbatical.sh script, after env flags specify secrets binary filepath ../secrets/target/1.4.0/./secrets-darwin-amd64 open --open-all
 ```

 ## Options